NCAR/VAPOR/docs/data/netCDF/cfCompliance.rst

 Vapor can read NetCDF data that is CF-Compliant.

-This means that a given NetCDF file aheres to the `CF Conventions <https://cfconventions.org/>`_.
+This means that a given NetCDF file adheres to the `CF Conventions <https://cfconventions.org/>`_.
 These conventions exist to provide a common description for what data each variable represents in a NetCDF file.

 .. note::